osmus/OpenTrailMap/README.md

 ### Map tiles
 Trail vector tiles are rendered and hosted by OpenStreetMap US using the schema files [here](https://github.com/osmus/tileservice/blob/main/renderer/layers).
 Thank you to [@zelonewolf](https://github.com/zelonewolf) for setting up the vector tile pipeline.
 Render time is currently about 4 hours, so any changes you make will take 4 to 8 hours to appear on the map.
 Map tiles are not available for public use at this time.

-The trail vector tilesets are segmented so you do not have to download data that you're not viewing.
-Namely, the water trail tiles are distinct from the land trail tiles.

 ### Static stylesheets
 OpenTrailMap has complex, parameter-driven styling.
 For performance, styles are generated at runtime.
 However, static stylesheets are also generated at build time for ease-of-use by other apps.
 You can browse the full list of available styles [here](https://opentrailmap.us/dist/styles/).
 Generated styles are subject to the same license as the rest of OpenTrailMap (see below).